 Veils from Palestine

-Palestine veils or burqas from Israel and Jordan show a cultural similarity with Bedouin veils from the Sinai region of Egypt.
-The style of veils shows the same decorative patterns, with broad headbands, similar division in face panel, embroidery, coin and bead decoration.
+Palestine veils or burqa's from Israel and Jordan show a cultural similarity with Bedouin veils from the Sinai region of Egypt.
+This style of veils shows the same decorative patterns, with broad headbands, similar division in face panel, embroidery, coin and bead decoration.

-In Palestine, a large variety of headdresses are worn as well in amongst the settled populations.
-The decoration on these headdresses is in a way similar to the style of the burqa's.
+In Palestine, amongst the settled populations, a large variety of headdresses are worn as well (see images below).
+The decoration on these headdresses is in a way similar in style to that of the burqa's.
 The embroidery shows similarities, the coins and tassels are similar as well.
-Every village, region or town will show different styles and dress.
-In the bottom row the images show a collection of these costume items.
+Every village, region or town shows different styles of decoration and costume traditions.